 A study of the underlying theory and application of financial accounting concepts.
 Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.

-Prerequisite: BUSA 1005 or higher with grade of C or better OR permission of instructor.
+Prerequisite: BUSA 1005 or higher math course with grade of C or better OR permission of instructor.
+Offered: All semesters.